IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 At this point you should have some sense of what Intent Architect can do:

-* Rapidly building applications
+* Rapidly build applications.
-* Configure your application architecture
+* Configure your application architecture.
-* Visually design your application and domain through modeling
+* Visually design your application and domain through modeling.
-* Achieve better architectural adherence and consistency through automation
+* Achieve better architectural adherence and consistency through automation.

-## Next Steps
+## Next steps

 The next tutorial will take you step by step through building a simplified version of the Microsoft `eShopOnContainers` technology example.

 [Tutorial 2: Build an Application](xref:tutorials.building-an-application)

-## Additional Related Resources
+## Additional related resources

 [Intent Architect Webinar on Clean Architecture in .NET 7](https://www.youtube.com/watch?v=AFcOyF_TWAg)